froboy/yusaopeny_docs/content/en/docs/contribution-guidelines/docs-tips.md

 ## General Styles

+The Open Y Docs are written in [Markdown](https://commonmark.org/help/), an easy-to read and write formatting language.

 The old documentation made heavy use of horizontal rules `---` and slashes in headings `## // Heading`.
 We try to use standard Markdown headings for organization and remove those visual indicators for better accessibility.

 Headings with a page should start with level 2 `##` in order to properly build the in-page navigation.